 And on it went, Stephan spending the day on the tractor, pushing the track further and further through the bush, until the final slope down to where the steer lay waiting.

 This morning some bright spark suddenly suggested that we could actually use the scrub-bar to cut grass much more quickly than picking by hand!
-It's funny how when you're in the middle of a job and you just have to get it done, that you can lose perspective and any ability to see that you're just banging your head against the wall.
+It's funny how when you're in the middle of a job and you just have to get it done, you can lose perspective and any ability to see that you're just banging your head against the wall.
 In minutes there were bags of grass ready to be taken out to the steer.
 Laurence set out with one on his back and was away across the field, a mere white speck by the time I got the camera out to record all this frenetic activity, but there were grass carriers of all sorts ...

 The steer, when we arrived, looked like he may have been up on his feet, since he had moved some distance and there were some hoof marks, rather than sliding body marks in the mud.
 He had moved further down the clearing toward the swamp, though, so we decided to try to get him up on his own feet again, rather than having to spend ages doing a lot of ground work with the tractor so we could again use the sling.

-With a bit more waving of the yellow electric prod - he had started to react to the mere sight of it, without needing me to apply it at all, even though I had been most judicious its use - he staggered to his feet, with Graham and Stephan on one side to provide a bit of support.
+With a bit more waving of the yellow electric prod - he had started to react to the mere sight of it, without needing me to apply it at all, even though I had been most judicious in its use - he staggered to his feet, with Graham and Stephan on one side to provide a bit of support.
 We tried getting him moving back up toward the tractor, but he kept falling down.
 At least, we consoled ourselves, every time he gets up on his legs, things must be getting stronger and the blood circulating to the places which have been too long squashed beneath him.

 He kept on eating and drinking and began to move toward new grass when it was offered, so the situation was looking more and more positive.